steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 ![Attribute Rules Node](../images/Attribute-Rules-Init-Layer.png)

-The **Library Creator** scans each preset to verify whether the referenced rules apply and performs the defined action or reports an error during building the library.
+The **Library Creator** scans each preset to verify whether the referenced rules apply and performs the defined action or reports an error when building the library.